Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 After descending into the valley we reached the end of the Fimmvörðuháls track at the Básar hut and campground.
 But we still had to cross the Krossá (luckily there are a couple of footbridges), and traverse the huge stony riverbed to the other side of the valley.

-I found that stony riverbed more tiring to walk than any of the steep sections on the Fimmvörðuháls track.
+I found that tedious stony riverbed more exhausting to walk than any of the steep sections on the Fimmvörðuháls track!

 Krossá river footbridge.